-This course helps prepare students with the algebra and trigonometry skills necessary to enter academic, technical or vocational programs including those requiring a Pre-Calculus 12 or Principles 12 prerequisite.
+This course helps prepare students with the algebra and trigonometry skills necessary to enter academic, technical or vocational programs including those requiring a Pre-Calculus 12 prerequisite.

 Program Information:

 This course exceeds the math requirement for the BC Adult Graduation Diploma.